abbottk/WebPage/teaching/cs381-su15/homework/hw5.md

  * `Mul` -- multiplies the two topmost values on the stack, popping the arguments and pushing their product
  * `Inc` -- increments the topmost element (e.g. adds one) on the stack

 The rank of a stack is given by the number of its elements.
-The rank of a single stack operation is given by a pair of numbers `(n.m)` where `n` indicates the number of elements the operation takes from the top of the stack and `m` is the number of elements the operation buts onto the stack.
+The rank of a single stack operation is given by a pair of numbers `(n,m)` where `n` indicates the number of elements the operation takes from the top of the stack and `m` is the number of elements the operation pushes onto the stack.
 The rank for a stack program is defined to be the rank of the stack that would be obtained if the program were run on an empty stack.
-A *rank error* occurs in a stack program when an operation with rank `(n.m)` is executed on a stack with rank `k < n`.
+A *rank error* occurs in a stack program when an operation with rank `(n,m)` is executed on a stack with rank `k < n`.
 In other words, a rank error indicates a stack underflow.

 Use the following types to represent stack and operation ranks.